rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 has been released, Cargo will update the crates index and re-evaluate our `rand` requirements according to the new version we have specified.

-There’s a lot more to say about [Cargo][doccargo] and [its ecosystem][doccratesio] that we will get into in Chapter XX, but for now, that’s all we need to know.
+There’s a lot more to say about [Cargo][doccargo]<!-- ignore --> and [its ecosystem][doccratesio]<!-- ignore --> that we will get into in Chapter XX, but for now, that’s all we need to know.
 Cargo makes it really easy to re-use libraries, so Rustaceans are able to write smaller projects which are assembled out of a number of sub-packages.

 [doccargo]: http://doc.crates.io
 [doccratesio]: http://doc.crates.io/crates-io.html